djeada/Numpy-Tutorials/README.md

 <h1>About Numpy</h1>
 Numpy stands for Numerical Python.

-It is a Python library used for working with arrays.
+* It's a Python library for manipulating arrays.

-It also has functions for working in domain of linear algerba, fourer transform and matrices.
+* It also includes functions for working in the linear algebra domain, the fourier transform, and matrices.

-It is an open source project.
+* It's a free and open source initiative.

-Efficient for scientific computation.
+* It is very effective for scientific computations.

 I highly recommend to read this <a href="https://betterprogramming.pub/numpy-illustrated-the-visual-guide-to-numpy-3b1d4976de1d">article</a>.

 <h1>Creating an array</h1>

+<h2>Creating from list</h2>

 ```Python
 import numpy as np